marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-fluent-api-with-vb-net.md

 If you are using Visual Studio 2010, you will also need to have [NuGet](http://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c) installed

+?

 ## Create the Application

-To keep things simple we’re going to build a basic console application that uses Code First to perform data access.
+To keep things simple we?re going to build a basic console application that uses Code First to perform data access.

 -   Open Visual Studio
--   **File -&gt; New -&gt; Project…**
+-   **File -&gt; New -&gt; Project?**
 -   Select **Windows** from the left menu and **Console Application**
 -   Enter **CodeFirstVBSample** as the name
 -   Select **OK**

+?

 ## Define the Model